Shipping to France From the UK

 To ensure the safety of its citizens and protect their rights, each country enforces a list of items that it prohibits from importing.

 Additionally, some items may be restricted.
 These are items that are allowed in pre-defined numbers and with necessary certificates/permissions.
-Only select importers/organizations may be granted approvals for such articles.
+Only select importers/organisations may be granted approvals for such articles.

 In addition to these national lists, each carrier also follows lists of items it does not carry.